UVI KEY SUITE ACOUSTIC – SWEET KEYS

 UVI’s quite prolific catalogue of Workstation/Falcon expansion libraries is rounding out well with recent additions, making the entire platform a strong consideration for those frustrated or bored with the conventional Kontakt environment.

 The crowning flagship of any good virtual instrument collection is the piano, the one instrument that you get wrong at your peril.
 To play a few bars on a bad piano could cause the entire platform to be snubbed by some, so this new expansion could be seen as a make-or-break moment for UVI.

-Exciting stuff, lets get Key Suite Acoustic installed and see how it fares.
+Exciting stuff, so let’s get Key Suite Acoustic installed and see how it fares.

-UVI Key Suite Acoustic is a 13GB sample library for the UVI Workstation (free) or Falcon ($349USD) platforms, featuring 20 keyboard style instruments, full filter and envelope controls and a new effects rack.
-Categories include eleven grand and upright pianos, four plucked string and five bell-like struck metallophone style instruments.
+UVI Key Suite Acoustic is a 13GB sample library for the UVI Workstation (free) or Falcon ($349USD) platforms, featuring 20 keyboard-style instruments, full filter and envelope controls and a new effects rack.
+Categories include eleven grand and upright pianos, four plucked strings and five bell-like struck metallophone-style instruments.